 One of the largest privately owned estates in Pennsylvania, RiverStone is renowned for its breathtaking views and remarkable craftsmanship.
 With its rich history and 26 structures, including extensive equestrian facilities, greenhouse, carriage house, aviary, additional residences and event center, the Estate stands as a testament to innovative architectural and historic integrity and is one of the cultural and architectural treasures of western Pennsylvania.
 For more information, you may visit riverstoneestate.com.

-The RiverStone Estate has been restored and expanded by Dr. Arthur and Patricia Steffee, who are founding members of Allegheny RiverStone Center for the Arts.
-Since ARCA’s inception in 2005, the Steffees generously have made their stately and scenically beautiful estate available for fund raising House Tours, ARCA major donor dinners and concerts, ARCA membership receptions and picnics, Scottish Festivals and outdoor concerts.
+The RiverStone Estate was restored and expanded by Dr. Arthur Steffee and his late wife, Patricia Steffee, who were founding members of Allegheny RiverStone Center for the Arts.
+Since ARCA’s inception in 2005, the Steffees generously made their stately and scenically beautiful estate available for fund raising House Tours, ARCA major donor dinners and concerts, ARCA membership receptions and picnics, Scottish Festivals and outdoor concerts.